jacobdensford/jacobdensford.com/projects/new-trpg.md

 ### Tests

-Whenever a PC attempts to do something and the outcome is uncertain, they roll a test.
+Whenever a PC attempts to do something that they could reasonably accomplish but the outcome is uncertain, they roll a test.
 First, they collect dice, one or two--one from their relevant attribute and one, if any, from a relevant skill.
 Then they roll, counting each die's roll individually.

 Roll|Result
 :--|:--